pUrGe12/MLBxG-extension/src/backend/README.md

 Additionally we have the [uploads file](./uploads/videos) which is where the user's inputted videos (as will be explained later) go.

+The directory also have some test files (which I should've performed in the test directory itself but got carried away).
+Those are for parallelly detecting baseballs and catcher+pitcher but it was so much slower in my laptop!

 ## Functionality

 The backend performs the following functions